What is blockchain?

 Blockchain still remains in the exploratory phase for agribusiness as it will require full adoption from supply chain operators, from farmers to grocery stores, in order to implement its tracking and transparency features.
 There is also the question of whether or not the technology is scalable and at what cost, which will surely be issues for small farming operations located in remote regions.

 Do you use blockchain in any aspect of your operation?
 Does it improve efficiency?
-Or if you don’t use blockchain, do you have any fears about its reliability and effectiveness?
+If you don’t use blockchain, what are your fears or concerns about its reliability and effectiveness?
 Let us know in the comments below!